Step 1. How do I get the other side to pay or leave me alone if they do not agree they are at fault?

 Outline of steps: making your own claim

-Your first step is to work out how much your damage you have suffered by the collision.
+is to work out how much your damage you have suffered by the collision.
 This means gathering evidence and quotes for repair or if your car cannot be repaired its market value.

 Generally in car accidents, the other party is entitled to recover damages caused by the at-fault party's negligence.